manalafzal47/Ecommerce-App/README.md

 ## Features

-- Produce Browsing: Browse and search products by category, price and rating
+- Produce Browsing: Browse and search products by category
 - Shopping Cart: Add, remove and update items in the shoping cart
 - Order Management: Place orders, and view order history